DragonCherry/VersionCompare/README.md

 # Installation

-HFSwipeView is available through [CocoaPods](http://cocoapods.org).
+VersionCompare is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby